List of G.I. Joe: A Real American Hero characters: Cross-Country

+Cross-Country is the G.I.
+Joe Team's H.A.V.O.C. driver and debuted in 1986.
+His real name is Robert "Robbie" M. Blais, and his rank is that of sergeant E-5.
+Cross-Country was born in Greensboro, North Carolina.
+His primary military specialty is armor, and his secondary military specialty is heavy equipment operator.
+He was first released as an action figure in 1986 packaged with the H.A.V.O.C.
+(Heavy Articulated Vehicle Ordnance Carrier) vehicle.

+The character first appears in issue #51 (September 1986) of the Marvel Comics series, when he and Sgt.
+Slaughter come into conflict with the Dreadnoks.

+Cross-Country was voiced by Michael McConnohie in the 1985-86 Sunbow animated series.

 Cutter

+Cutter is the G.I.
+Joe Team's hovercraft pilot and debuted in 1984.
+His real name is Ronald "Skip" A. Stone, and his rank is that of Coast Guard lieutenant junior grade O-2.
+Cutter was born in Kinsley, Kansas.
+Cutter was first released as an action figure in 1984, packaged with the W.H.A.L.E. hovercraft.

+Cutter's primary military specialty is hovercraft captain and his secondary military specialty is special services (he coached the women's swimming team at Annapolis).
+After trying unsuccessfully to get into Annapolis for two years, he instead joined the Coast Guard Academy at New London, Connecticut.
+Although his home town is in the central United States, Cutter always desired to live a life at sea.
+When he learned that the G.I.
+Joe Team had no members from the Coast Guard, he pressured the Coast Guard until they were able to arrange to get him on the team.

+In the Marvel Comics G.I.
+Joe series, Cutter first appeared in issue #25 (July 1984) as the commander of the ship G.I.
+Jane.

 Daemon

 Daemon is the code name of Jeff Lacefield.
 He was born in Cincinnati, Ohio, and developed an interest in computers at an early age.
-By the time he graduated from college at age 21, he had become quite a computer programmer, and started to develop computer viruses in his spare time.
+By the time he graduated from college at age 21, he had become quite a computer programmer and started to develop computer viruses in his spare time.
 When one of these viruses was inadvertently set loose in the FBI central computer system, he was tracked down and arrested.
 However, the Feds saw his abilities as a programmer, and instead of being sent to federal prison, Daemon was appointed to the reinstated G.I.
 Joe task force, to help them thwart the top-secret nano-mite technology that was stolen from the U.S. Army by Cobra.

 Daemon is killed in the Devil's Due G.I.
 Joe series, when his neck is snapped by Serpentor during a battle with The Coil.